BCG vaccine: Tuberculosis

 The main use of BCG is for vaccination against tuberculosis.
 BCG vaccine can be administered after birth intradermally.
-BCG vaccination can cause a false positive Mantoux test, although a very high-grade reading is usually due to active disease.
+BCG vaccination can cause a false positive Mantoux test.

 The most controversial aspect of BCG is the variable efficacy found in different clinical trials, which appears to depend on geography.
-Trials conducted in the UK have consistently shown a protective effect of 60 to 80%, but those conducted elsewhere have shown no protective effect, and efficacy appears to fall the closer one gets to the equator.
+Trials in the UK consistently show a 60 to 80% protective effect.
+Still, those trials conducted elsewhere have shown no protective effect, and efficacy appears to fall the closer one gets to the equator.

 A 1994 systematic review found that BCG reduces the risk of getting tuberculosis by about 50%.
 Differences in effectiveness depend on region, due to factors such as genetic differences in the populations, changes in environment, exposure to other bacterial infections, and conditions in the laboratory where the vaccine is grown, including genetic differences between the strains being cultured and the choice of growth medium.

 A systematic review and meta-analysis conducted in 2014 demonstrated that the BCG vaccine reduced infections by 19–27% and reduced progression to active tuberculosis by 71%.
 The studies included in this review were limited to those that used interferon gamma release assay.

 The duration of protection of BCG is not clearly known.
 In those studies showing a protective effect, the data are inconsistent.
-The MRC study showed protection waned to 59% after 15 years and to zero after 20 years; however, a study looking at Native Americans immunized in the 1930s found evidence of protection even 60 years after immunization, with only a slight waning in efficacy.
+The MRC study showed protection waned to 59% after 15 years and to zero after 20 years; however, a study looking at Native Americans immunized in the 1930s found evidence of protection even 60 years after immunization, with only slightly waning in efficacy.

 BCG seems to have its greatest effect in preventing miliary tuberculosis or tuberculosis meningitis, so it is still extensively used even in countries where efficacy against pulmonary tuberculosis is negligible.

-The 100th anniversary of BCG was in 2021.
+The 100th anniversary of the BCG vaccine was in 2021.
 It remains the only vaccine licensed against tuberculosis, which is an ongoing pandemic.
-Tuberculosis elimination is a goal of the World Health Organization (WHO), although the development of new vaccines with greater efficacy against adult pulmonary tuberculosis may be needed to make substantial progress.
+Tuberculosis elimination is a goal of the World Health Organization (WHO).
+The development of new vaccines with greater efficacy against adult pulmonary tuberculosis may be needed to make substantial progress.

 Efficacy

-A number of possible reasons for the variable efficacy of BCG in different countries have been proposed.
-None has been proven, some have been disproved, and none can explain the lack of efficacy in both low tuberculosis-burden countries (US) and high tuberculosis-burden countries (India).
+Several possible reasons for the variable efficacy of BCG in different countries have been proposed.
+None has been proven, some have been disproved, and none can explain the lack of efficacy in low tuberculosis-burden countries (US) and high tuberculosis-burden countries (India).
 The reasons for variable efficacy have been discussed at length in a WHO document on BCG.